UoA-eResearch/leapmotion_gestures/README.md

 The final step is to split the data into examples a certain number of frames long.
 I have been using somewhere values between 25 to 40 frames long.

 ## Live Data Flow
 The data flow at prediction time, when using the GUI, looks much the same as during training - the same process of selecting VoI, deriving new variables, and discarding and standardizing the remaining variables still applies.
-Two differences apply: this is done live, and an 'affective dimension' is captured based on simple transoformations of variables.
+But rather than using the parameters stored in the parameters folder, the model, along with its parameters, are loaded from `models/prediction_model/`.
+That way, any model with different parameters can be substituted into the `prediction_model` folder.

 ### Facilitating live prediction
 Live prediction is achieved as follows: